Did you know that one of the most famous towers in Europe was built in the 1960s to become a symbol of the Communist government of East Germany?

 So how do you get to the observation deck and revolving restaurant of the Berlin TV Tower?

 The first option is quite enjoyable.
-There are 2 elevators that take you to the sphere of the tower in about 40 seconds.
+2 elevators take you to the sphere of the tower in about 40 seconds.

 The other option?